EN Environmental responsibility

 ** Disposal of hazardous waste

-The overall increase in waste disposal costs was mainly due to an increase in the statutory fee for the disposal of mixed municipal waste at landfills and the impact of a newly tendered public contract.
-The increase in the cost of hazardous waste disposal was mainly due to the disposal of expired COVID equipment and the costs associated with the closure of facilities that produced hazardous waste, particularly transport centers.
+The overall increase in waste collection costs was mainly due to a rise in the statutory fee for landfilling mixed municipal waste and the impact of a newly awarded public contract.
+The increase in the costs of hazardous waste disposal was mainly due to the disposal of COVID-related supplies that had passed their expiry date and the costs associated with the closure of facilities that produced hazardous waste, particularly transport centres.

 Collection of paper, plastics, and shredding